CephBlockPool CRD

 Caution

-Neither Rook, nor Ceph, prevent the creation of a cluster where the replicated data (or Erasure Coded chunks) can be written safely.
+Neither Rook nor Ceph prevents the creation of a cluster or pool where replicated data (or Erasure Coded chunks) cannot be written safely.
 By design, Ceph will delay checking for suitable OSDs until a write request is made and this write can hang if there are not sufficient OSDs to satisfy the request.

 deviceClass

-: Sets up the CRUSH rule for the pool to distribute data only on the specified device class.
+: Configure the CRUSH rule for this pool to distribute data only on OSDs of the specified device class.
 If left empty or unspecified, the pool will use the cluster's default CRUSH root, which usually distributes data over all OSDs, regardless of their class.
 IfdeviceClass

-is specified on any pool, ensure that it is added to every pool in the cluster, otherwise Ceph will warn about pools with overlapping roots.crushRoot
+is specified on any pool, ensure that it is added to every pool in the cluster, otherwise Ceph will warn about pools with overlapping roots.
+Additionally, the PG autoscaler and the Ceph Balancer may be confounded.
+Be careful to examine the.mgr

-: The root in the crush map to be used by the pool.
+: The root in the CRUSH topology to be used by the pool.
 If left empty or unspecified, the default root will be used.
-Creating a crush hierarchy for the OSDs currently requires the Rook toolbox to run the Ceph tools described here.enableCrushUpdates
+Creating a custom CRUSH root for OSDs currently requires the Rook toolbox to run the Ceph tools described here.enableCrushUpdates

-: Enables rook to update the pool crush rule using Pool Spec.
-Can cause data remapping if crush rule changes, Defaults to false.enableRBDStats
+: Enables Rook to update the pool's CRUSH rule using Pool Spec.
+Can cause data remapping if the CRUSH rule is changed, Defaults tofalse

-: Enables collecting RBD per-image IO statistics by enabling dynamic OSD performance counters.
-Defaults to false.
-For more info see the ceph documentation.name
+: Enables collecting RBD per-volume IO statistics by enabling dynamic OSD performance counters.
+Defaults tofalse

-: The name of Ceph pools is based on themetadata.name
+: The name of the Ceph pool is based on themetadata.name

 of the CephBlockPool CR.
 Some built-in Ceph pools require names that are incompatible with K8s resource names.
 These special pools can be configured by setting thisname